kaitlynbjerke/CPE322/lab6.md

 ---
 **Description:** For this lab, we had to use Node.js and Pystache.
 Node.js is a JavaScript runtime environment, typically used for web development.
 Pystache is a python-implementation of mustache, which is a web template system typically used for creating HTML files.

 **Lab Setup:** To prepare for this lab, I had to install Node.js and Pystache.
 To install Node.js, I downloaded the Windows installer.
-On the other hand, to install Pystache, I used the terminal command: 'pip install pystache'
+On the other hand, to install Pystache, I used the terminal command: `pip install pystache`

 hello_world.js
 --